 When to Use Gerunds and Infinitives: 5 Simple Rules for English Learners

+Gerunds and infinitives are very common in the English language.
 But how do you know when to use an infinitive and when to use a gerund?

-The five simple rules below are sure to help!
+The five simple rules below are sure to help.

 Contents

-What Is an Infinitive?
-What Is a Gerund?
+What is an Infinitive and a Gerund?

 An infinitive is the verb form that has “to” at the beginning.
 For example, “to do,” “to sleep,” “to love” and “to create.”
 It is the simplest verb form that you have to modify to fit into sentences.